ItsMePaulo/tutoring/COS110/notes/constructors.md

 ```

 How will the compiler decide which constructor to call?
 Remember when you call the the
 default constructor you don't send in any parameters... well that's how.
-When you call
+The compiler
-the constructors you will either send in all the parameters and call the first
+decides based off function signature, so if no parameters were sent in then
-constructor or no parameters and call the default constructor. <br />
+it will call the constructor with the matching signature. <br />
 Also there is no rule that says you have to have an all or none ratio of parameters, you
 can have constructors that only initialize one member parameter.